mohamedammareid/Party-Schedule/README.md

-# 🎉 Monthly Party Scheduler 🎉
+# 🎉 Party Scheduler 🎉

-Welcome to the **Monthly Party Scheduler**, a sleek and interactive web app that generates a year‑long party and lets you download it as a PDF! 🥳
+Welcome to the **Party Scheduler**, a sleek and interactive web app that generates a year‑long party and lets you download it as a PDF! 🥳
 ---

 ## 🚀 Features